budbee/frontend-assignment/README.md

 Q: How much time to I have?
 A: Spend a reasonable amount of time (to you).
 If you have ideas that you don't have time to implement, feel free to add comments and bring them up in the technical interview.

+Q: Do I have to build the backend?
+A: You don't need to build any backend.
+You can store the data temporarily or use local storage for example.